josh-oo/adapter-based-news-recommender/README.md

 ```

 ### Structure
-The folder `src/` contains all files required for the Application. `experiments/` contains jupyter notebooks that
+The folder `src/` contains all files code files required for the Application. `experiments/` contains jupyter notebooks that
 were used to determine parameters and conduct experiments.
+In the folder `data/` lies both example data for training of the model
+and for running the application.

 ### Environment
 The file 'config.ini' contains all constants used throughout the system.
 In order to avoid spread of information, best